 Our class is called Cardinals.
-Cardinals are taught by Miss Islam (class teacher) and supported by Miss Ellis and Mrs Gimmi (teaching assistants).
+Cardinals are taught by Miss Islam (class teacher) and supported by Miss Ellis, Mrs Gimmi and Miss Kilic (teaching assistants).

-PE kits will continue to be needed every Tuesday
+PE kits will be needed every Tuesday and Friday for rounders and athletics.

 Library day- every Friday.